pirxpilot/mniam-store/Readme.md

 - `db` existing database created with mniam (can be shared with other parst of the app)
 - `collection` name of the mongo collection to keep sessions in (default: sessions)
-- `reapInterval` (millis) how often expired sessions should be purged - set to -1 to stop purging
-- `ttl` - (millis) specifies how long sessions should stay in DB - defaults to session cookie `maxAge`, and if that is not specified either -- to 1 day
+- `maxAge` - (seconds) specifies how long sessions should stay in DB - should be set-up to a value slightly larger than `cookie.maxAge` - defaults to 1 day

 ## Usage